How To Get Your Name Off Spam Email Lists for Good

 2. Select the spam email.

-3. Click Report spam or right-click on the email and move to spam.
+3. Click Report spam or right-click on the email and move it to spam.

-One way to stop getting so much spam is to avoid it beforehand.
+One way to reduce spam is to avoid it beforehand.
 Be sure to follow our tips below to steer clear of spam and watch the number of junk emails start to diminish.

-Here the easiest ways to lower your chances of receiving spam mail:
+Here are the easiest ways to lower your chances of receiving spam mail:

 1. One of the easiest ways to avoid email spam is by investing in a data removal service.
 These services can help clean up your online footprint and reduce spam calls, phishing emails, and even fraud attempts.

-2. Limit giving out your email address by using email masking (available with services like NordPass).
+2. Limit giving out your email address by using email masking (available with services like DeleteMe).
 Use caution when posting your email address on public websites and in newsgroups.

 3. Use your email service provider’s junk folder.
 This is your filter that sends unwanted messages to a different location.

 4. Turn off your read receipts.
-If you have this turned on, it can let spammers verify your email address.
+If you have this feature turned on, it can allow spammers to verify your email address.

 5. Check out the privacy policies of the websites you visit.
-When you sign up for online services, read their policies because many of them will ask to send you marketing emails.
+When you sign up for online services, read their policies carefully, as many of them will request permission to send you marketing emails.

 6. Never reply to spam mail.
 If you already consider the mail spam, the last thing you want to do is reply to it because that confirms your address.

-7. Be wary of opening unsolicited emails coming from an unknown sender.
-If you don't remember signing up for the email or didn't expect the email, it's safer to not open it.
+7. Be cautious when opening unsolicited emails from unknown senders.
+If you don't remember signing up for the email or didn't expect the email, it's safer not to open it.

-8. Check for your email address in recent data breaches.
+8. Check if your email address has been included in recent data breaches.
 An easy way to do this is to search for your email on a site like Have I Been Pwned.
-If your email was compromised, it may be worth it to create a new email address
+If your email account was compromised, it may be worth creating a new email address.
+Additionally, data removal services like DeleteMe can automatically scan the dark web for your leaked email or send data breach alerts.

 If you do open a spam email, it's best to run a scan with an antivirus software.
 Good antivirus software will help block malware that could come in spam emails.